 Keep An Eye For Calcium Buildup

 If you notice calcium build-up on your cast aluminum furniture, you can try using a solution of 1 part white distilled vinegar and 9 part water to help remove it.
-Before you apply your solution, you should always test the solution on an inconspicuous area of the frame before applying to ensure it doesn't discolor the finish.
+Limescale looks unclean, builds up very quickly, and it can damage your furniture.
+Consisting mainly of calcium carbonate, this is caused by hard water and it can present itself in many different colors, mostly chalky white.
+Before you apply your solution, you should always test the solution on an inconspicuous area of the frame before applying to ensure it doesn’t discolor the finish.

 Periodically, you should inspect your cast aluminum furniture for any scratches or chips in the finish.
 If you should find any areas where the bare metal is exposed, you should contact your furniture manufacturer or retailer for information about how to repair it.
 Depending on the size of the area, you may be able to use touch-up paint to correct the problem.
 Touch-up paint in matching frame colors is typically available through your retail dealer or furniture manufacturer.

 Additionally, you should prevent water from accumulating in frame by removing the adjuster glides or foot caps from the bottom of the legs.
 Allowing water to collect inside cast aluminum furniture that is exposed to freezing temperatures can cause damage to the frame that is typically not covered under a manufacturer’s warranty.

 Furniture covers are great for protecting your beautiful assets from the harsh elements.
 High-quality covers can make an enormous difference in the lifespan of your furniture, thus, it is one of the best investments you can make.
 To keep your aluminum patio furniture looking its best, you may want to use protective furniture covers when not in use for an extended period of time.